-- the alignment of curriculum, assessment and pedagogy, as well as general capabilities including literacy and numeracy as part of the requirements in the Australian Curriculum; - curriculum decision-making and pedagogic practices informed by student data; - 3. the learning experience for the full range of students in the class; - the preparedness of the preservice teacher to demonstrate the full cycle of teaching, learning and assessment; - preservice teachers' practices and reasoning about how their teaching meets individual students' learning needs.
+- the alignment of curriculum, assessment and pedagogy, as well as general capabilities including literacy and numeracy as part of the requirements in the Australian Curriculum; - curriculum decision-making and pedagogic practices informed by student data; - the learning experience for the full range of students in the class; - the preparedness of the Pre-Service Teacher to demonstrate the full cycle of teaching, learning and assessment; - 5.
+Pre-Service Teachers' practices and reasoning about how their teaching meets individual students' learning needs.